Eugene Braunwald

-Eugene Braunwald (born August 15, 1929 in Vienna, Austria) is an Austrian-born American cardiologist.
+Eugene Braunwald (born August 15, 1929) is an Austrian-born American cardiologist.

 Early life

 Braunwald was born to Jewish parents Wilhelm Braunwald and Clara Wallach in Vienna.
 He obtained his A.B. and M.D. at New York University, then completed his residency in internal medicine at Johns Hopkins School of Medicine.

 Braunwald was inspired to pursue a career in cardiology after practicing in the Bellevue Cardiology Clinic, under Ludwig Eichna, during his time as a medical student at New York University.
 He also attended several cardiology courses in Mexico City, at the National Institute of Cardiology.
 He always thought that the Mexican School of Cardiology was above any other.
 "We have the technology but they have the practice.
-The best book of cardiology is the patient itself," he always argued.
-Braunwald was inspired to perform research in cardiology after working with André Frédéric Cournand, a pioneer in the technique of cardiac catheterization who received the Nobel Prize in Physiology or Medicine.
+The best book of cardiology is the patient itself", he always argued.

 In 1952, Braunwald married Nina Starr, a thoracic surgeon and medical researcher, with whom he had three children.
 Nina Starr Braunwald died in 1992.
-Several years later he married his second wife, Elaine, formerly a senior hospital administrator.
+Several years later, he married his second wife, Elaine, formerly a senior hospital administrator.

 Career

 Braunwald served as chief of cardiology and clinical director at the National Heart, Lung and Blood Institute of the National Institutes of Health.
-He was then recruited to the University of California, San Diego where from 1968 to 1972 he was the founding Chair of the Department of Medicine, bringing John Ross, Jr. with him to be the founding Chief of Cardiology.
-He has since been at the Brigham and Women's Hospital, Harvard Medical School, in Boston, MA, where he served from 1972 to 1996 as Chair of the Department of Medicine.
+He was then recruited to the University of California, San Diego where from 1968 to 1972 he was the founding Chair of the Department of Medicine, bringing John Ross Jr. with him to be the founding Chief of Cardiology.
+He has since been at the Brigham and Women's Hospital, Harvard Medical School, where he served from 1972 to 1996 as Chair of the Department of Medicine.